strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.specific.AccessOperatorST.md

 ## testAccessOperator

-**Description:** The `testAccessOperator` test verifies the functionality of Kafka Access Operator together with Kafka and KafkaUser CRs in a real environment.It also verifies that with the credentials and information about the Kafka cluster, the Kafka clients are able to connect and do the message transmission
+**Description:** The `testAccessOperator` test verifies the functionality of Kafka Access Operator together with Kafka and KafkaUser CRs in a real environment.
+It also verifies that with the credentials and information about the Kafka cluster, the Kafka clients are able to connect and do the message transmission

 **Steps:**